liuchengxu/vim-better-default/README.md

 ```

 For more details, please see the [default.vim](https://github.com/liuchengxu/vim-better-default/blob/master/plugin/default.vim).
 Don't worry.
 It is extremely simple and just part of your own `.vimrc` file alike.

+You can also fork [vim-beter-default](https://github.com/liuchengxu/vim-better-default) and modify `plugin/default.vim` for more customization.

+### License
+MIT